Women’s Trail Camp with Meg Mackenzie

 As a relatively new trail runner, there were plenty of opportunities for me to learn.
 It was absolute magic being able to do it in the beauty of the mountains and surrounded by the communal kindness, strength, and joy of all the inspiring women I got to share the time with.
 I really admire and resonate with Meg’s message of empowering women in mountain sports and beyond.
 She is also the loveliest person.
 I came away feeling more confident in what I can do, and I hope more can get to experience this as well!

-You’ll arrive in Chamonix via a shared Mountain Dropoffs shuttle.
-In the late afternoon, there’s the option of a casual group run of 6.8 km with 360 meters of vertical, to the colorful Chalet Floria, perched along the Petit Balcon Sud with a view of the Chamonix valley.
+You’ll arrive in Chamonix, and there’s the option of a casual group run of 6.8 km with 360 meters of vertical, to the colorful Chalet Floria.

-Today we have a run that we think will create some great memories – a day exploring the world of trail running on the strikingly beautiful Posettes mountain above Le Tour, high above Chamonix valley and just a stone’s throw from the Swiss border.
+A day exploring the world of trail running on the beautiful Posettes mountain above Le Tour, just a stone’s throw from the Swiss border.
 Afterwards, we’ll stop at Big Mountain Brewery in Chamonix, where we’ll be joined by a special guest.

-Today we’ll ride together on a shared shuttle through the 11.7 km long Mont Blanc tunnel, to the historic town of Courmayeur, Italy.
-After settling into our hotel, we’ll take a shared shuttle to the end of the strikingly beautiful Val Ferret with the glaciers of Mont Blanc on our left.
-At Arnuva, not far from the Swiss border, we’ll run a high balcony section of the Ultra-Trail du Mont-Blanc course, back to Courmayeur.
+Today we’ll ride through the Mont Blanc tunnel, to the historic town of Courmayeur, Italy.
+We’ll run a high balcony section of the Ultra-Trail du Mont-Blanc course, above Courmayeur.

 Today we say Au Revoir to the other Run the Alps guests as we catch our shared shuttles to the Geneva Airport or continue our travels elsewhere.